jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 **From 16 August 2021 onwards**

-Vaccination rates form Aboriginal and Torres Strait Islander peoples (First Nations people) are now included in the dataset.
+Vaccination rates for Aboriginal and Torres Strait Islander peoples (First Nations people) are now included in the dataset.
 This data was uploaded on 8 September, dating back to 16 August 2021.

 Department of Health updates this data on a weekly basis and was included in the daily vaccination data pack since 16 August 2021.